Relacibo/hyprmcsr/docs/010-prismlauncher.md

 4. Select the latest available LWJGL version (preferably 3.3.x or newer).
 5. Save and launch Minecraft again.

+---

+## Java Version & JVM Flags

+For best performance and compatibility, it is recommended to:

+- Open your Minecraft instance settings in PrismLauncher.
+- Enable the option to use a custom Java version for the instance.
+- Disable the Java compatibility check.
+- Set the Java version to a preinstalled Java (preferably GraalVM or any modern JDK, Java 21+ is recommended).
+- For Flatpak users, you may need to install Java on your system and point PrismLauncher to the correct path.
+- For optimal JVM flags, see the recommendations in [Osh's video at this timestamp](https://youtu.be/OEpZlv6cQsI?si=Pv2prKsP1xYSzXIc&t=280).

+This setup ensures maximum performance and compatibility for speedrunning and modded Minecraft.

+## Wrapper Command

 **Important:**
 Do **not** manually set a wrapper script in the PrismLauncher GUI for your Minecraft instance if your profile config has `"prismWrapperCommand.autoReplace": true` (or if you omit this field).
 The automation will automatically set `instance_wrapper.sh` as the WrapperCommand for you.